HiDefTextiles/HiDefKnits/Sproti.md

 **Brennan Novak**, text on UI/UX design and open-source software.

-**Áslaug Einarsdóttir** is an advisory to the board. Áslaug is retired, but in the past she worked as a tailor in her father’s Einar Einarsson tailoring business.
-From the 1970s, Áslaug along with her husband ran the knitwear company ICESHEEP. Áslaug was the primary knitwear designer.
+**Áslaug Einarsdóttir** is an advisory to the board. Áslaug is retired, but in the past she worked as a tailor before starting her own knitwear company ICESHEEP in the 1970s. Áslaug was the primary knitwear designer working mostly with lopi.
 Since retiring in 2005, Áslaug has limited herself to personal handknits.

 3.2.
 Cooperation
 ----------------